cra0/ida-scripts/plugins/plugins-readme.md

 ## [CFS Importer](cvutils-cfs-importer.py)

 This plugin allows you to import Function Signatures that have been previously exported using the export plugin.
-It esentially just does a binary search of each signature present in the .cfs file.If it finds a match it will rename the function at that location.
+It esentially just does a binary search of each signature present in the .cfs file.
+If it finds a match it will rename the function at that location.

 ### **Usage Instructions:**